Liz Fong-Jones: Resignation (2019)

 Fong-Jones voluntarily resigned from Google in early January 2019, saying she wanted to create a "more just world rather than exacerbating inequalities".
-She said she left a job where her compensation totalled about $800,000 in a year, and a half million in unvested restricted stock.
+She said she left a job where her compensation totaled about $800,000 in a year, and a half million in unvested restricted stock.

 In her resignation, she offered that she would reconsider if the company conceded to the previous demand that Google place an employee on its board.
 Fong-Jones alleges that Google's Human Resources department tried to push her out prior to the end of her notice period, 1 February 2019, and filed a retaliation claim.
 Google's investigation determined that her allegations were unfounded.
 She later accepted a stock grant from Google close to around $100,000 to leave early, which she later donated to other organizing workers.

 She told Business Insider, "If I didn’t care about Google I probably would have silently quit many, many months or years ago."
-Fong-Jones said that she was worried if she had stayed at Google and continue her activism without burning out, but applauded her colleagues who pressed on without her.
+Fong-Jones said that if she had stayed at Google and continued her activism she would've burned out, but applauded her colleagues who pressed on without her.

-Following her departure, she shared responses from the application Blind which were mainly derogatory comments, including transphobia and racist comments about her identity.
+Following her departure, she shared responses to her resignation from the application Blind which were mainly derogatory comments, including transphobic and racist comments about her identity.
 Comments made on Blind are anonymous, but the comments Fong-Jones shared were in the Google section, which requires a Google email address to be authenticated.
 She said that it was "scary" to know that they were written by some of her coworkers.

 In an essay she published on Medium in February 2019, she said, "I have grave concerns about how strategic decisions are made at Google today, and who is missing a seat at the bargaining table."

 2019–present

-In February 2019, Fong-Jones joined the startup named Honeycomb, an observability software service, as the company's first developer advocate.
+In February 2019, Fong-Jones joined the startup named Honeycomb, a software observability service, as the company's first developer advocate.
 She hopes to help engineers better understand distributed systems.
 She said she is impressed by the company's commitment to diversity and corporate ethics, with a large number of its leadership roles held by women.
 In 2021, Fong-Jones spoke at Pulumi's Cloud Engineering Summit for Honeycomb.
 She is Honeycomb's Field Chief Technology Officer.

 Fong-Jones has continued to publicly advocate for inclusion, equity, and diversity in the workplace.
 She has said that the most important thing companies can do is to involve employees in structural decision-making processes, pointing to European Works Councils as an example for American companies to follow.

-In 2019, Fong-Jones invested $200,000 into Tall Poppy.
-Named for the Roman metaphor, this startup provides health insurance for online harassment.
+In 2019, Fong-Jones invested $200,000 into Tall Poppy, a startup online harassment protection and reputation management company named for the Roman metaphor.